-To apply, you will need to complete our application form.
-We would be grateful if you could also complete our equality monitoring form.
+To apply, please download and complete part 1 & 2 of our application form.
+We would also be grateful if you could complete our equality monitoring form.

 Compass is committed to safeguarding children, young people and vulnerable adults and you should share our commitment.
 All Compass posts are subject to appropriate level DBS checks.
 We value diversity at Compass and welcome applications from all sections of the community.

-Established for over 30 years, Compass is a national charity which works in communities across the UK providing services spanning substance misuse treatment and rehabilitation, early interventions for vulnerable young people, school aged health programmes and associated prevention as well as treatment and health promotion initiatives.JOB PROFILE Download application form Download equality monitoring form
+Established for over 30 years, Compass is a national charity which works in communities across the UK providing services spanning substance misuse treatment and rehabilitation, early interventions for vulnerable young people, school aged health programmes and associated prevention as well as treatment and health promotion initiatives.JOB PROFILE Download application form part 1 Download application form part 2 Download equality monitoring form